Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 **Dithering mode** mimicks the dithering process of a Game Boy Camera with 4x4 derived Bayer matrices.
 Dithering matrices [generated online](https://herrzatacke.github.io/dither-pattern-gen/) can be copied in the **[config.h](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Mitsubishi_M64282FP_dashcam/config.h)** or  **[config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json)** file. **Config.json, if it exists, has priority on config.h.** It is not a necessary file but it increases available options.

+Finally, you can **lock exposure** in any mode by pressing the push button linked to GPIO0.
+It activates the board LED when it is on.

 It is mandatory to format the SD card in FAT32 and it is better to use the maximum sector size possible to speed up writing and avoid stalling.
 The access to the SD card is indeed the bottleneck in Recording mode.

 Additionally, you can address other features by entering them in the [config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json):